 - 1. Non-steroidal anti-inflammatory drugs impair renal autoregulation by inhibiting prostaglandin-mediated vasodilatation of the afferent arteriole and may increase the risk of AKI. - 2.
 Drugs that lower blood pressure, or cause volume contraction, might increase the risk of AKI by reducing glomerular perfusion.
 These drugs include: - a.
-ACE inhibitors (ACEI) and Angiotensin Receptor Blockers (ARBs), which reduce systemic blood pressure and also cause vasodilatation of the efferent arteriole.
-This impairs renal autoregulation and reduces glomerular perfusion pressure. - b.
-Diuretics, which can exacerbate hypovolaemia and electrolyte disturbance.
+ACE inhibitors (ACEI) and Angiotensin Receptor Blockers (ARBs), which reduce systemic blood pressure and also cause vasodilatation of the efferent arteriole, further reducing glomerular perfusion pressure.

+- b.
+Diuretics, which can cause a reduction in GFR if their use results in hypovolaemia.
 This group also includes the mineralocorticoid receptor antagonists spironolactone and eplerenone, used frequently in heart failure. - c.
 Other blood-pressure-lowering drugs, which will lower systemic blood pressure. - 3.
 Drugs might accumulate as a result of reduced kidney function in AKI, increasing the risks of adverse effects.